marbl/canu/documentation/source/parameter-reference.rst

 Grid Engine Support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Canu supports Sun/Open/Univa Grid Engine (SGE), Portable Batch System (PBS), Platform Computing's Load
+Canu directly supports most common grid scheduling systems.
+Under normal use, Canu will query the
+system for grid support, congigure itself for the machines available in the grid, then submit itself
+to the grid for execution.
+The Canu pipeline is a series of about a dozen steps that alternate
+between embarassingly parallel computations (e.g., overlap computation) and sequential bookkeeping
+steps (e.g., checking if all overlap jobs finished).
+This is entirely managed by Canu.

+Canu has first class support for the various schedulers derived from Sun Grid Engine (Univa, Son of
-Sharing Facility (LSF), and the Simple Linux Utility for Resource Management (SLURM).
-Most of the compute
+Grid Engine) and the Simple Linux Utility for Resource Management (SLURM), meaning that the
-intensive stages can run under grid control.

-The useGrid* options control which algorithms run in parallel on the grid.
+devlopers have direct access to these systems.
+Platform Computing's Load Sharing Facility (LSF) and
+the various schedulers derived from the Portable Batch System (PBS, Torque and PBSPro) are supported
+as well, but without developer access bugs do creep in.
+As of Canu v1.5, support seems stable and
+working.

 useGrid <boolean=true>
   Master control.
 If 'false', no algorithms will run under grid control.
-Does not change the value of the other useGrid options.
+Does not change the value
+  of the other useGrid options.

   If 'remote', jobs are configured for grid execution, but not submitted.
-A message, with commands to launch the job, is reported and canu halts execution.
+A message, with commands
+  to launch the job, is reported and canu halts execution.

-  Note that the host used to run canu for 'remote' execution must know about the grid, that is, it must be able to submit jobs to the grid.
+  Note that the host used to run canu for 'remote' execution must know about the grid, that is, it
+  must be able to submit jobs to the grid.

+It is also possible to enable/disable grid support for individual algorithms with options such as
+`useGridBAT`, `useGridCNS`, et cetera.
+This has been useful in the (far) past to prevent certain
+algorithms, notably overlap error adjustment, from running too many jobs concurrently and thrashing
+disk.
+Recent storage systems seem to be able to handle the load better -- computers have gotten
+faster quicker than genomes have gotten larger.

 There are many options for configuring a new grid ('gridEngine*') and for configuring how canu
 configures its computes to run under grid control ('gridOptions*').
 The grid engine to use is
 specified with the 'gridEngine' option.

 gridEngine <string>
   Which grid engine to use.
 Auto-detected.
-Possible choices are 'sge', 'pbs', 'lsf' or 'slurm'.
+Possible choices are 'sge', 'pbs', 'pbspro', 'lsf' or

-  NOTE: 'lsf' support is untested.
+  'slurm'.

 .. _grid-engine-config: